 Pro Tip: Generally speaking, you will get a much better ROI and longer service lifespan by installing architectural shingles as opposed to 3-tab.

-That said, on a per sq. ft. basis, you can expect to pay anywhere from $4.00 to $7.50 to install architectural shingles on a typical single-family house in the US.
+That said, on a per sq. ft. basis, you can expect to pay anywhere from $5.00 to $8.50 to install architectural shingles on a typical single-family house (up to two floors) in the US.

 Residential roofs in expensive coastal and metropolitan areas will cost more to replace than comparable roofs in rural areas.
 States like South Carolina, parts of Georgia, Louisiana, Oklahoma, and Kansas will have lower costs than New England, Mid-Atlantic, and West Coast States.

-As you can see roof pricing is highly regional, because the cost of professional labor and associated costs of doing business including insurance costs can vary a lot in different parts of the country.
+As you can see, roof pricing is highly regional, because the cost of professional labor and associated costs of doing business including insurance costs can vary a lot in different parts of the country.